Fatal1ty/mashumaro/README.md

 The downside is that copying is always slower that using a reference to the original collection.

-In some cases we're sure that mutation doesn't take place, and we can benefit from avoiding unnecessary copies.
+In some cases we now beforehand that mutation doesn't take place, so we can benefit from avoiding unnecessary copies.
 To prevent copying you can set `no_copy` to `True`.